 ×

 Configure node access during installation, for example, by including SSH keys in the install-config.yaml file.
-Two-Node with Fencing (TNF) clusters might require manual intervention in specific error scenarios that can only be resolved through direct node access.
+TNF clusters might require manual intervention in specific error scenarios that can only be resolved through direct node access.

-Sample install-config.yaml for a two-node installer-provisioned infrastructure cluster with fencing
+Sample install-config.yaml file for a two-node installer-provisioned infrastructure cluster with fencing

-You can use the following install-config.yaml configuration as a template for deploying a two-node OpenShift cluster with fencing by using the installer-provisioned infrastructure method:
+You can use the following install-config.yaml configuration file as a template for deploying a two-node OpenShift cluster with fencing (TNF) by using the installer-provisioned infrastructure method:

-Do an etcd backup before proceeding to ensure that you can restore the cluster if any issues occur.
+Back up etcd before proceeding to ensure that you can restore the cluster if an issue occurs.

 Sample install-config.yaml configuration